 Regulatory compliance is paramount for all those within the solvents industry.
 ESIG member companies of HSPA (the Hydrocarbon Solvents Producers Association) and OSPA (the Oxygenated Solvents Producers Association) are working to ensure that classifications remain consistent, accurate and available.

-The classification and labelling for hydrocarbon solvents is based on substance definitions from the Hydrocarbon Solvents Producers Association (HSPA).
+The guidance on how to classify and label hydrocarbon solvents is based on substance definitions from the Hydrocarbon Solvents Producers Association (HSPA).
 This classification and labelling is only valid for products complying with the narrow definitions of HSPA substances.

 The Hydrocarbon Solvents Producers Association (HSPA) have elaborated a category approach for hydrocarbon solvents to include similar physicochemical and toxicological properties for the dossier preparation of each category.
 A naming system has been developed to characterise hydrocarbon solvents as a substance in order to properly identify similar substances in accordance with the REACH regulation.

 The category approach has enabled groups of similar hydrocarbon solvents which are mostly UVCB`s (Unknown, Variable, Complex or Biological substances) with similar physical/chemical properties and toxicology to be submitted within one dossier.

 HSPA has provided input on dedicated issues when needed: